nogibjj/Project3_Kashaf/README.md

 ![Image](part1.png)

-Here is a summary of part 2 and 3
+Here is a combined summary of Part 2 and 3:

 ![Image](p23.png)